cosmos/ibc/spec/ics-002-client-semantics/README.md

 A misbehaviour predicate is an opaque function defined by a client type, used to check if data constitutes a violation of the consensus protocol.
-This might be two signed headers with different state roots but the same height, a signed header containing invalid state transitions, or other evidence of malfeasance as defined by the consensus algorithm.
+This might be two signed headers with different state roots but the same height, a signed header containing invalid state transitions, or other proof of malfeasance as defined by the consensus algorithm.

 The misbehaviour predicate & client state update logic are combined into a single `checkMisbehaviourAndUpdateState` type, which is defined as